raphCode/master-thesis-muzero/approach.typ

 $ ell^w (w_(t+n), w_t^n) $
 which aligns the !net !preds $w_t^n$ with their respective targets $w_(t+n)$ for all
 $n = 1...K$, where $K$ is the unroll length.

+In my !impl, I use a categorical cross-entropy loss for $ell^w$.

 @fig-raphzero_training shows this change by the added $w$ in the !env transitions and !dnet !preds, as well as the additional loss symbol $ell^w$.